X-Men vs. Street Fighter: Development and release

 X-Men vs. Street Fighter debuted in Japan in September 1996 for the CP System II arcade board, and was released worldwide later on in 1996.
 The game received a port to the Sega Saturn in Japan on November 27, 1997.
 The port was the first game announced to support the Saturn's 4MB RAM cartridge.
 It utilized the cartridge peripheral, which was packaged alongside the game, to deliver an arcade-perfect conversion.
 Though Capcom USA said the game would eventually come out in the U.S., Sega's decision not to manufacture the requisite 4 MB RAM cartridge in the U.S. presented a major obstacle to the game's release there.
 Additionally, several major U.S. retailers announced that they would be clearing out all Saturn hardware and software inventory in the second quarter of 1998, casting doubt on whether Capcom could get X-Men Vs. Street Fighter onto retailer shelves if they went ahead with the release.
 Ultimately, the Saturn version was never officially released in North America.
 An imported version was sold at certain Electronics Boutique locations.

-Sega had initially intended to release the game in Europe bundled with the expansion cartridge; however, these plans were eventually shelved.
+Capcom's usual European publisher, Virgin Interactive, were reluctant to release any of Capcom's Saturn games using the 4 MB cartridge due to the prohibitive costs of manufacturing the cartridge.
+Sega licensed the game from Capcom, intending to release it in Europe bundled with the expansion cartridge; however, these plans were eventually shelved.

-At a November 6, 1996 press conference, Capcom announced that the home version of X-Men vs. Street Fighter would be exclusive to the Saturn.
+On November 6, 1996, Capcom announced during a press conference that the home version of X-Men vs. Street Fighter would be exclusive to the Saturn.
 Facing ongoing accusations of favoritism towards the Saturn (due to the perceived superiority of the Saturn version of Street Fighter Alpha 2 over the PlayStation version, and the home version of Night Warriors: Darkstalkers' Revenge being Saturn exclusive), Capcom later rescinded this announcement, stating instead that PlayStation and Saturn versions of X-Men vs. Street Fighter would be released simultaneously and would both be arcade-perfect.
-However, the PlayStation version was not released until February 26, 1998 in Japan, where it was renamed X-Men vs. Street Fighter: EX Edition.
+However, the PlayStation version was not released until February 26, 1998, in Japan, where it was renamed X-Men vs. Street Fighter: EX Edition.
 The PlayStation port was also released in North America on June 11, 1998, and Europe in November 1998.